Kangaroo care: History

 Another feature of kangaroo care was early discharge in the kangaroo position despite prematurity.
 It has proven successful in improving survival rates of premature and low birth weight newborns and in lowering the risks of nosocomial infection, severe illness, and lower respiratory tract disease.
 It also increased exclusive breastfeeding and for a longer duration and improved maternal satisfaction and confidence.

-Dr Rey and Dr Martinez published their results in 1981 in Spanish, and used the term Kangaroo Mother Method.
+Rey Sanabria and Martinez Gomez published their results in 1981 in Spanish and used the term "Kangaroo Mother Method".
 This was brought to the attention of English speaking health professionals in an article by Whitelaw and Sleath in 1985.
 Gene Cranston Anderson and Susan Ludington were instrumental in introducing this to North America.